What is this series for?

 “Target hero banishes face down a random card from their hand.
 At the beginning of the end phase, return all cards banished this way to their owner's hand.”

-Hero, treating his battles as performances to be watched and revered, the hunky man truly puts on a
+Bravo is everyone's darling.
+Everfest's Carnival star, the "Strongest Man in Rathe", Bravo is the classic Hero, treating his battles as performances to be watched and revered, the hunky man truly puts on a show wherever he goes.

 “As an additional cost to play this card, you may reveal an ELEMENT card from your hand”